happygoals/haemin-ryu-devlog/_posts/2019-12-31-my-2019-year-in-review.md

  - A sales list page to access and ship their sales for local growers
  - A product view page
  - A user settings
- - A Payment detail page
+ - A payment detail page
  - A shopping cart page to buy multiple items.

 #### Indoor Navigation: Improved Accessibility for People with Disabilities (Sponsered by Parkview Health)